 Side effects: Cocaine’s euphoric high takes effect almost instantly and lasts anywhere between a few minutes to an hour.
 A user may not feel the need to eat or sleep when using cocaine.

 Signs of danger: Cocaine affects the respiratory system.
 Users may experience shortness of breath, have a stroke, cerebral hemorrhage or heart attack.
 Mixing cocaine with alcohol can have severe consequences on the heart.

-Marijuana or weed is the most widely-used illegal drug in America and is also used commonly during music festivals.
+Marijuana or weed is the most widely-used illegal drug in America and is also one of the most common festival drugs.
 Different strains of cannabis are more potent than others and may cause stronger side effects.

 Side effects: A relaxed and peaceful state, slower reaction times and feelings of depression once the drug wears off.